One Earth Bioregions Framework

 We’ve grown accustomed to seeing the world divided into countries, states, and provinces, but there is another way to see and better understand the planet we call home.
 One Earth presents a novel biogeographical framework called Bioregions 2023, which delineates 185 discrete bioregions organized within the world's major biogeographical realms.
 The bioregions and the iconic species associated with each can be explored through One Earth’s Interactive Navigator.

-The Bioregions Framework (2023) is a new map of the Earth created by intersecting biomes with large-scale geological structures and ecoregional groupings to delineate 185 discrete bioregions.
+The One Earth Bioregions Framework is a new map of the Earth created by intersecting biomes with large-scale geological structures and ecoregional groupings to delineate 185 discrete bioregions.

-Bioregions 2023: a new map of the Earth created by intersecting biomes with large-scale geological structures and ecoregional groupings to delineate 185 discrete bioregions.
+The One Earth Bioregions Framework: a new map of the Earth created by intersecting biomes with large-scale topographic features and ecoregional groupings to delineate 185 discrete bioregions.
 Download Map (6 MB).
 Image credit: Karl Burkart, One Earth

 With input from an array of field scientists, conservation experts, and geographers, Bioregions 2023 provides a framework for collective action to protect and conserve our planet — from scientific research and governance initiatives to philanthropic grantmaking and public advocacy.
 It can also be useful as an educational tool, helping people better understand the underlying ecological fabric of life that surrounds them.